hhvm/user-documentation/guides/hack/11-built-in-types/04-bool.md

-The Boolean type `bool` can store two distinct values, which correspond to the Boolean values True and False, respectively.
+The Boolean type `bool` can store two distinct values, which correspond to the Boolean values `true` and `false`, respectively.

 Consider the following example: